Benefits of Living on Campus

 Living and Learning Communities

-Living and learning communities connect students who share interests and experiences in and out of the classroom.
+Living and learning communities (LLC) connect students who share interests and experiences in and out of the classroom.
 Students live on the same floor as one another to enhance the college experience and support collective growth.
 Specialized programs and activities are planned to support the academic, personal and professional goals of the community.

 Diversity and Global Citizenship Community